Who Was Ulysses S. Grant?

 Ulysses S. Grant died on July 23, 1885—just as his memoirs were being published—at the age of 63, in Mount McGregor, New York.
 He is buried in New York City.

-In 2017, Pulitzer Prize-winner Ron Cherkow published a biography, Grant, that focused on the 18th President's relationship with a domineering father, his battle with alcoholism and efforts to see through Reconstruction amendments and beat back an emerging Ku Klux Klan.
+In 2017, Pulitzer Prize-winning writer Ron Cherkow published a biography, Grant, that focused on the 18th President's relationship with a domineering father, his battle with alcoholism, and efforts to see through Reconstruction amendments and beat back an emerging Ku Klux Klan.
 Viewed as a fitting mirror to contemporary events, including the resurfacing of a white nationalist movement, Grant was named one of The New York Times' 10 best books of the year.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!